 Claw Prongs vs. Round Prongs: What's the Difference?

-As you dive into the world of wedding rings, you may encounter some terms that are new to you.
+As you dive into the world of engagement and wedding rings, you may encounter some new terms, like “claw prongs” and “round prongs.”
 Of course, if you’ve had an outsized amount of wedding content on your Pinterest since you were 12, you’re probably thoroughly familiar with all the different ring prongs.
-Whether you’re new to the game or just need a refresher, let’s dive into a couple of the most popular.
+Whether you’re new to the game or just need a refresher, let’s dive into some of the most popular prong settings and explore what sets them apart.

 What Is a Ring Setting?

 Well, it’s exactly what it sounds like.
 The setting is a part of the ring that holds onto the center stone.
-That stone is “set” into the setting and then cradled by it happily ever after.
-The point of this, outside of the fact that you’ve gotta put the rock somewhere on your ring, is to highlight the center stone.
+That center stone is “set” into the setting and then cradled by it happily ever after.
+The point of this, outside of the fact that you’ve gotta put the cut diamond or other gemstone somewhere on your ring, is to highlight the center stone and keep it secure.

 Plenty of settings have various levels of glamour and various pros and cons, so take your time to familiarize yourself with them before finalizing your engagement ring purchase.

-There’s a good chance that when you envision a wedding ring, you’re envisioning a prong setting without even thinking about it.
+There’s a good chance that when you envision a solitaire engagement ring or a wedding ring, you envision a prong setting without even thinking about it.
 It’s been a popular style since the 1800s and shows no signs of slowing down.

-The prong setting is also exactly what it sounds like.
+The prong setting is also exactly what it sounds like, but there are a few different types of prongs.
 There are a number of “prongs” that hold the center stone in place.
 These settings almost always have four or six prongs, though there’s technically no set number of prongs you can have.
+We’ll discuss the pros and cons of various numbers of prongs later.

 Prong settings are a bit more prominent as they make their way further up the center stone and take up more visual space than other setting styles.
 Think of this setting like that claw machine you allegedly can win stuffed animals from.
 So far, we haven’t, but that’s beside the point.
 Like the claws of that machine attempt to grab some stuffed trinket and wrap around it, so too do the prongs wrap around the center stone.